HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 If you or any of your friends consume alcohol or drugs, you must be aware that these can prevent you from thinking clearly.
 For a person going through HIV treatment, drinking alcohol and taking drugs is risky as you need to maintain discipline in taking your medicines and improving your overall lifestyle.

-A person who isn’t sober will not be able to follow the instructions provided by his health care provider and may end up messing up his treatment plan.
+A person who isn’t sober will not be able to follow the instructions provided by his healthcare provider and may end up messing up his treatment plan.

 Consumption of drugs and alcohol also affects your immune system, which is the last thing you want to happen if you are an HIV person.
 It also leads to poor nutrition.
+Seeking help from your doctor is a wise choice if you cannot give up this habit of yours.

-Living with HIV is not easy.
-It is normal to feel stressed and sad about it.
+Living with HIV is not easy, it is normal to feel stressed and sad about it.
 On top of that, the medications you take can also affect your mood.

 It may urge you to stop taking your medicines and abandon the HIV treatment.
 But remember, you are doing this for yourself.